StAlphonsos/osdhud/README.md

 **N.B.**: Please read [the wiki node](http://traq.haqistan.net/wiki/osdhud) for the most up-to-date information including links to source tarballs

-`osdhud` is a heads-up display (HUD) for X windows.
+`osdhud` is a heads-up display (HUD) for X windows on OpenBSD.
 It uses the xosd library to draw its display over everything else and is designed to be trivial to integrate into whatever desktop environment you use.
 That much said, I use [cwm](https://en.wikipedia.org/wiki/Cwm_%28window_manager%29) under [OpenBSD](http://www.openbsd.org) and find it meshes perfectly with the minimalist desktop: no fixed screen real-estate dedicated to gauges, widgets or crud.
 If you want to know what's going on in your machine, hit a key.
 If you want to know more there's always `xterm -e systat` :-).

 At the moment it only works under OpenBSD.
 It was originally written under FreeBSD but has evolved substantially since then (as, I'm sure, has FreeBSD).
-Linux is a totally different kettle of fish and is unsupported at the moment but should be relatively easy to do if anyone cares.
+It does not use external programs to gather data, but rather uses the appropriate APIs as per examples in various system programs.
+This keeps it relatively lightweight.
+The xosd library is sadly not the most flexible or performant - on a machine with poorly-supported graphics and a slow CPU the display might be a little slow.

 ## Administrivia